DCAN-Labs/file-mapper/README.md

 # File Mapper
 > An easy way to copy/move/symlink files from one directory to the other!

+### Intended Purpose
+This program is designed to help users to copy, move, symlink files from one directory to another using a JSON file.
+The key values being the source of the files and the value to the keys being the desired destination.
+This program has been designed to move important files from a large dataset and would be applicable in several of the BIDS datasets.
+The file_mapper GUI makes the mapping process easier by allowing users to check off what files/directories they want mapped and browse the file system to pick a directory for the destination.

 ### Installation
 * Make sure python 3 is installed.
 * Clone file_mapper repo